 But alas, veganism won’t inherently make you a better athlete.
 To some extent, depending on your previous diet, the increase in plant-based foods that comes with transitioning to a vegan diet may improve your recovery.
 However, a vegan diet should be strategically designed for each individual person to ensure all nutrient requirements are being met for health and performance.

 Quite often I see athletes not fuelling themselves adequately on a vegan diet.
-It is really easy to under eat when most of your food is wholefood and plant based.
-For the general population this often a great thing.
-The fact that plant based diets can make losing weight or maintaining a healthy weight easier is often what draws people to the lifestyle in the first place.
+It is really easy to undereat when most of your food is wholefood and plant based.
+For the general population, this is often a great thing.
+The fact that plant-based diets can make losing weight or maintaining a healthy weight easier is often what draws people to the lifestyle in the first place.

 On the other hand, athletes who are looking for fuel for performance and increase or sustain high levels of muscle mass can begin to unintentionally under fuel themselves.
 A protein intake much lower than recommendations for sport is also common amongst vegan athletes.